saranyalakshmi641/Smart-AI-Resume-Screening-and-Career-Recommendation-Platform/README.md

 Python Developer
 Data Analyst

-The system compares the user's skills with required industry skills and identifies missing areas.
+The system compares existing resume skills with industry-required skills and identifies missing areas.

 5️⃣ AI Career Roadmap

-The platform generates a personalized learning roadmap including:

-Technologies to learn
+A personalized AI-generated roadmap is created with:

-Learning sequence
+Learning steps
+Recommended technologies
-Project recommendations
+Project ideas
+Skill-building guidance
-Career improvement guidance
+Career improvement suggestions
-Skill development path

 6️⃣ AI Resume Chatbot

-The AI chatbot uses RAG (Retrieval-Augmented Generation) to answer resume-related questions such as:
+Users can interact with the AI chatbot and ask questions like:

 What skills am I missing?
 How can I improve my resume?
 Which projects should I build?
 What should I learn next?
 Interview preparation guidance

-Learning steps
-Technologies to learn
-Project ideas
-Career guidance
-6️⃣ AI Chatbot

-Users can interact with the resume chatbot and ask:

-Missing skills
-Resume improvement suggestions
-Career guidance
-Interview preparation questions

 🚀 How to Run the Project
 pip install -r requirements.txt streamlit run app.py